cypress-io/cypress-documentation/content/faq/questions/using-cypress-faq.md

 ## <Icon name="angle-right"></Icon> How do I test elements inside an iframe?

-As of [0.20.0](https://github.com/cypress-io/cypress/issues/136#issuecomment-328100955) you can now wrap the elements of an iframe and work with them.

 We have an [open proposal](https://github.com/cypress-io/cypress/issues/685) to expand the APIs to support "switching into" an iframe and then back out of them.

 ## <Icon name="angle-right"></Icon> How do I preserve cookies / localStorage in between my tests?